thesomewhatyou/gabe/README.md

 *i hope scott the woz burns*

+Gabe does not respond to commands via regular text forms.
+They can be done with commands, however.
+Sorry.

 ## Credits

 **gabe** is built on the foundation of [esmBot](https://github.com/esmBot/esmBot) by [Essem](https://github.com/TheEssem).
 Everything else?
 It's just **gabe**.